Pey family

-The Pey family was distinguished family with Spanish origins.
+The Pey family was a distinguished family with Spanish origins.
 Family members were judges, mayors, and a president, the first Creole to exercise executive power in New Granada.
 During the nineteenth century many family clans gain influence through relationship with the state and administrative positions.
 New Granada's Independence was led mostly by elite creoles or criollos and various high-ranking colonial bureaucrats and their upper-status families, one of this families were the Peys.

-They exercied wide influence on the clergy of New Granada, fostering in them the pro-independence patriotic sentiment.
+They exercised wide influence on the clergy of New Granada, fostering in them the pro-independence patriotic sentiment.